 2. Craft content that’s relevant to the SERP served for your desired keyword.

 It’s no secret that you need content in order to rank for keywords, but it’s still surprising that some don’t understand that copy and its type/format is essential.
 Yes, words on pages are still very much relevant.
 As an agency, it’s frustrating and unfortunate that so many companies have been trying to force their homepage to rank for a keyword when the SERP (search engine results page) for that keyword simply doesn’t serve up homepages.

 Understand that for some keywords/queries, every site with a spot on the first page of Google is a blog post or other type of long-form written content.
 Also, keep in mind that regardless of which page you’re trying to get to rank for a given keyword, improving its ranking will likely mean adding more copy to the page.
 If you’re not comfortable with that (if it’s your homepage for example), consider writing a longer blog post in order to rank for the keyword.

 3. Remember that offsite isn’t 100% backlinks anymore.

 Thanks to Google’s August 1, 2018 core algorithm update (now known as the “Medic Update”) third-party reviews now matter more than they ever have.
 As it currently stands, it appears medical and financial sites have been hurt the most by this update, but Google is always advancing.
 And the learnings from this update are sure to affect (for better or for worse) a wider reaching audience.
-Digital marketers should be spending the coming months sprucing up their reviews on third-party review sites like Yelp, Better Business Bureau, and Amazon, to name a few.
+Top digital marketers should be spending the coming months sprucing up their reviews on third-party review sites like Yelp, Better Business Bureau, and Amazon, to name a few.

 Most search engine optimization tactics focus on Google -- and for good reason.
 In 2018, Google accounted for nearly 80% of all desktop search traffic and almost 93% of all mobile search traffic.
 So, if you had to pick one search engine to hone in on, Google is your guy.